Climate Crisis

 We must act now!

-The greed of multi-national corporations, the super-rich, and corrupt politicians must be overcome.
+The greed of multi-national corporations, the super-rich, and corrupt politicians must end.

-Better World Info is the climate change platform you shouldn’t be without.
-It is a wonderful tool for networking, and provides a bounty of excellent free information and resources.
-We help raise awareness, fight misinformation, and climate change denial.
+Better World Info's climate change platform is a wonderful tool for networking and provides a bounty of excellent free information and resources.
+We help raise awareness, counter misinformation, and fight climate change denial.

-Climate experts are welcome to join and share their knowledge and help to expand this wonderful participatory platform.
+Climate experts are welcome to join, share their knowledge, and help to expand this excellent participatory platform.

 For further reading on the Climate Crisis see below ⬇️